The thing is, I forgot this page was here, and I don't update it anymore, so don't ask me about this stuff.

 First of all, make sure you have version 1.9, because everything is supposed to be fixed.
 Version 1.2 still has the best GUS sound, though.
-There is a link to the 1.9 patch on my homepage.

 Note: The application of this fix in regards to Doom problems was not my idea.
 The basic idea was posted to the GUS Daily Digest by Nicholas Stock.
 This is the best and simplest way to fix any GUS problems in Doom (and perhaps many more applications).
 Aiming to push my computer just that extra few million instructions per second faster, I thought I had my CMOS (I just call it "my CMOS" to keep things simple) perfectly tuned.
 Those new joystick problems in Doom must be the result of my replacement (new revision) GUS board or the new version of the game.
 Nope.
 My waitstates were both unmatched (does this matter?) and too low.
 I set them to their evidently proper values, and all seems fine.

 As an example, I run a 486DX2/66 with AMI BIOS and VESA LB Video.
 My CMOS